mgritter/aoc-fstar/2021/day16/README.md

 ```
 So I don't know how to prove that the function terminates, without adding an height parameter to the type.

+*ETA:*: Nikolaos Chatzikonstantinou provided me with a version of this function that terminates, by
+explicitly iterating over the list in a separate mutually-recursive function.

 Why does the F* standard library include `min` but not `max`?

 ## Questions